pyinstaller/pyinstaller/doc/source/Manual.rst

 effectively providing additional top-level code to your script.

 There are two ways of providing runtime hooks.
-You can name them with the option ``--runtime-hook=`` *path-to-script*.
+You can name them with the option ``--runtime-hook=``\ *path-to-script*.

 Second, some runtime hooks are provided.
-At the end of an analysis, the names in the module list are looked up in ``loader/rthooks.dat`` in the |PyInstaller| install folder.
+At the end of an analysis,
+the names in the module list produced by the Analysis phase are looked up in ``loader/rthooks.dat`` in the |PyInstaller| install folder.
 This text file is the string representation of a Python dictionary.
 The key is the module name, and the value is a list